Trombay Thermal Power Station

 Trombay Thermal Power Station is a coal-based thermal power plant located at Trombay near Mumbai in the Indian state of Maharashtra.
 The power plant is owned by Tata Power.

+Its tallest chimney belongs with a height of 274.32 metres (900 ft) to the tallest chimneys in India.

 Capacity

 It has an installed capacity of 1430 MW.
 It has following generating units: